Graduate Studies

 Application Fees

-Nonrefundable application fees payable to the University of Kansas are required.
+Nonrefundable application fees payable to the University of Kansas are required for applications to be considered fully submitted.
 Rates are subject to change.
 Some departments and programs require deposits from admitted students to be fully credited against required fees upon enrollment.

 Application Fees